1994 Cork South-Central by-election

-A by-election was held in the Dáil Éireann Cork South-Central constituency in Ireland on 10 November 1994.
-It followed the resignation of Pat Cox Teachta Dála (TD) in June 1994 on his re-election to the European Parliament.
+A Dáil by-election was held in the constituency of Cork South-Central in Ireland on Thursday, 10 November 1994, to fill a vacancy in the 27th Dáil.
+It followed the resignation of independent Teachta Dála (TD) Pat Cox in June 1994 on his re-election to the European Parliament.

+The writ of election to fill the vacancy was agreed by the Dáil on 18 October 1994.

-The election was won by former TD Hugh Coveney of Fine Gael.
+The by-election was won by former TD Hugh Coveney of Fine Gael.

 Among the candidates were Cork City Councillor and former and future TD John Dennehy, Cork City Councillor Dan Boyle, former Senator Brendan Ryan and Cork City Councillor Joe O'Flynn.

 On the same day, a by-election took place in Cork North-Central.